 Poly1500 is a translucent material with properties comparable to those of PP (polypropylene) and engineering plastics.
-Being impact-resistant and durable, this material is suited for rigid, functional prototypes in a large range of applications such as automotive components, electronic housings, snap-fit assemblies and medical products.
+Being impact-resistant and durable, this material is suited for rigid, functional prototypes in a large range of applications such as automotive components, electronic housings, and snap-fit assemblies.

 |Standard lead time||Minimum of 3 working days, depending on part size, number of components and finishing degrees (offline orders)